codeigniter4/docs-update/docs/installation/installing_composer.md

 ## App Starter

-The [CodeIgniter 4 app starter](https://github.com/codeigniter4/appstarter) repository holds a skeleton application, with a composer dependency on the latest released version of the framework.
+The <a href="https://github.com/codeigniter4/appstarter" target="_blank">CodeIgniter 4 app starter</a> repository holds a skeleton application, with a composer dependency on the latest released version of the framework.

 This installation technique would suit a developer who wishes to start a new CodeIgniter4 based project.